 Good morning Geoff,

-The training was amazing – a big thank you.
+The Productivity with Outlook Training was amazing – a big thank you.
 I have really focused on using the (Outlook training) manual each day to try and tweak & make improvements.
 I am currently in the process of “filing emails” with the target of only having a “screen” of emails by COB this Friday.
 The most powerful thing I have done is set “rules” for emails that clog my inbox, they are a nice to know, nice to be over and great reading etc. but not a priority.
 Having them sent straight to my reading file has certainly reduced the inbox nightmare I had.

 Thank you once again.
 Craig – Head Teacher

 Hi Geoff, thanks for following up.
 The most valuable thing I took from the Personal Productivity with Outlook training was the task list.
 It’s not something that I was using before and I have found it quite effective.
 I have been able to get more things done and it serves as a useful reminder for tasks that are not usually a part of day to day operations.
 It also helps me follow up on things that I have requested from people.
 Ian Rice – Logistics